espressif/openocd-on-esp32/README.md

 ## Web server connection

-In the first run, ESP32-OOCD runs as an access point (ap mode) with default ssid `ESP32-OOCD` and default password `esp32pass`.
-You can access the web server by typing the IP address `192.168.4.1` on a browser.
-Then, you will see the configuration menu to instantly change wifi settings and OpenOCD command line arguments.
+On the first run, the application creates an access point with default SSID `esp-openocd` without password.
+You can access the web server by connecting to this network and typing the IP address `192.168.4.1` in a browser.
+Then, you will see the configuration menu to instantly change Wi-Fi settings and OpenOCD command line arguments.

-The last saved Wi-Fi and OpenOCD configuration will be used in every reset.
-Wifi mode will be switched to the `station` after the default password is changed.
-If there will be a connection issue after some retrying ESP32-OOCD will return to the wifi factory setting.
+## ESP-BOX

+OpenOCD application has been ported to work on the ESP-BOX development board, with configuration screen and a provisioning feature.
+By default, the ESP-BOX and UI functionality are disabled but can be enabled from the menuconfig.

 ## OpenOCD configuration

-For the OpenOCD configuration, there are three parameters, which are --file/-f, --command/-c and --debug/-d.
-If we detail them:

-- `--file/-f` expects only connected target config file name, e.g. `target/esp32s2.cfg`.
-The default value of this parameter is "target/esp32.cfg" and it cannot be empty in the OpenOCD configuration.
-The interface config file is set to statically `interface/esp32_gpio.cfg`
-- `--command/-c` takes command arguments. e.g. `init; reset halt`
-- `--debug/-d` takes debug verbosity value e.g. `3`
+The settings for OpenOCD can be configured either through the web page or the touch screen on the ESP-BOX.
+By default, only the configurations for Espressif chips are preloaded into the file system.
+However, it is also possible to use other chip configuration files by directly uploading them from the web page.

+## License

+The code in this repository is Copyright (c) 2022-2023 Espressif Systems (Shanghai) Co.
+Ltd., and licensed under Apache 2.0 license, available in [LICENSE](LICENSE) file.

+OpenOCD source code added as a submodule is licensed under GPL v2.0 or later license.

+## Contributing

+We welcome contributions to this project in the form of bug reports, feature requests and pull requests.

+Issue reports and feature requests can be submitted using Github Issues: https://github.com/espressif/openocd-on-esp32/issues.
+Please check if the issue has already been reported before opening a new one.

+Contributions in the form of pull requests should follow ESP-IDF project's [contribution guidelines](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/contribute/index.html).

+## Pre-commit hooks

+OpenOCD-on-ESP32 project uses [pre-commit hooks](https://pre-commit.com/) to perform code formatting and other checks when you run `git commit`.

+To install pre-commit hooks, run `pip install pre-commit && pre-commit install`.

+If a pre-commit hook has modified any of the files when you run `git commit`, add these changes using `git add` and run `git commit` again.